4nibhal/proof-of-burn-stwo/README.md

 This is a fork of the WORM protocol that replaces Groth16 (which requires a trusted setup) with Circle STARKs using StarkWare's stwo prover.
 The implementation maintains all the logic of WORM while providing transparency through STARK proofs.

+The CLI generates **commitments-only proofs** that contain only the essential cryptographic commitments needed for on-chain verification, following STWO's minimal proof design where FRI verification is handled internally.

 ### Key Features

 - ✅ **No Trusted Setup**: Uses transparent Circle STARKs